 Before java 8 an interface can have only constant variables and abstract methods.
 Java 8 and 9 introduced some new features

-in interfaces like default
+in interfaces like default methods, static methods

-methods.
+and private methods.
 Let's see these features of interfaces one by one.

 Interface changes in Java 8

-Java 8 has introduced two new features in interfaces, default
+Java 8 has introduced two new features in interfaces, default methods and static

 methods.
 From java 8 onward an interface can have following components inside it.